cepgen/website/random-generators.md

 # Random number generators

 Several interfaces to external algorithms are provided in the core and `CepGenAddOns` libraries for the generation of random number according to some distributions of interests, and easily steerable through the `randomGenerator` sequential block (in [Python](/cards-python.md) cards).
-All modules are derived from a common {cpp:class}`cepgen::utils::RandomGenerator` object, described below:
+All modules are derived from a common {cepgen}`cepgen::utils::RandomGenerator` object, described below:

 A full list of the algorithms and their parameters can be found [here](/raw-modules.md#rndgen).